 There’s evidence that the oxytocin bump experienced by music lovers can make them more generous and trustworthy.
 (19)

-Music Can Make You More Productive
+How Music Makes You More Productive and Creative

 There’s abundant evidence that listening to music at work can make you a happier, more productive employee.